GDIVX/Taki-Fight/README.md

 The CI workflows rely on several secrets configured in the repository or organization settings:

-- `PLAYTEST_DISCORD_BUILD` – webhook URL used to post new builds to Discord.
-- `PLAYTEST_DISCORD_UPDATE` – webhook URL for sending playtest updates.
 - `DRIVE_SERVICE_ACCOUNT_KEY` – JSON credentials for the service account used to upload builds to Google Drive.
 - `DRIVE_BUILD_FOLDER` – the Google Drive folder ID that receives uploaded builds.
+- `UNITY_LICENSE` – Base64 encoded Unity license used for automated builds.

 ## Coding Standards